exis-io/exis-io.github.io/pages/general/ExisArch.md

 print(x) # Writes out 9
 ```

 In the example above App 1 and App 2 can be anywhere in the world.
-Although the sample is written in pseudocode, as long as both apps use Riffle the languages they actually can be anything!
+Although the sample is written in pseudocode, as long as both apps use Riffle, the languages can actually be anything!

 Only one program can register a function at a time.
 Anyone who's allowed to call the function may do so, but we'll get into exactly what *allowed* means in the security section.

 ### Publish/Subscribe

 Publish/Subscribe, or [*PubSub*](/pages/riffle/PubSub), is the second messaging pattern currently built into riffle.
 Like register/call, it allows a program to pass values into a method in some other piece of code somewhere in the world.
-Its not, however, limited to one caller and one callee.
+It's not, however, limited to one caller and one callee.
 Any number of agents can *subscribe* to a topic with a string and receive all of the *publishes* produced by other agents.

 ```
 # App 1, 2, and 3